Lecture 6

 Local aesthetic mappings for a given geom

-Global aesthetic mappings for all geom
+Global aesthetic mappings for all geoms